Do Facebook ads really work? Which ad placement is best? What is a good cost per click? Where should I make my ads?

 4) Or an external tool like AdEspresso, or even making Facebook ads through Mailchimp is possible.

 Boosting a post from your Facebook Page is good, especially when targeting custom audience you’ve previously built in the Ads manager -it is fast and easy.
-But, as I said earlier any tactic beyond boosting require the Ads Manager / Power editor.
+But any tactic beyond boosting require the Ads Manager / Power editor.

 Which Ad Placement is best?